Aphrodite’s Café: When recovery becomes discovery… sort of a love story.

-Aphrodite’s Café: A short story about a woman from Seattle who travels to a beach town, south of the border to forget a failed marriage.
+A short read about a woman from Seattle who travels to a beach town, south of the border, to forget a failed marriage.
 Serenity comes not from hanging on, but letting go.

 Aphrodite’s Café is not available on Apple, nor on Amazon.
-Those companies control the markets and could possibly make this more of a “success,” but they take too much and there’s not enough accountibility.
+Those companies control the markets and could possibly make this more of a “success,” but there’s not enough accountibility.
 This is between you an me.

 Push the “Buy Now” button anywhere on this page, and Paypal will let me know that you’ve paid.
 I will send you a .pdf copy of the story.
 It’s currently formatted like a paperback, which makes it ideal to read on a tablet.
 If you need it sized differently, let me know and we’ll figure it out.

 From Aphrodite’s Café

 The taxi driver opened her door before she’d opened her bag.
 Scents poured into the evening from baskets of bougainvillea and honeysuckle and jasmine that hung from adobe balconies surrounding the courtyard.

 She exited the tired Toyota minivan, stood on her toes and stretched, finding relief from 18 hours of dry stale air in airplanes and airports.